ReactionMechanismGenerator/RMG-Py/input/RMG_database/kinetics_groups/H_Abstraction/comments.rst

 pg 257 A Comprehensive Modelling Study of iso-Octane Oxidation, Table 1.
 Radical:HO2, Site: primary (a) Verified by Karma James

+Rate expression is changed to per H.(divided by 9) Yushi Suzuki

 ---
 149